Standard load balancer diagnostics with metrics, alerts, and resource health

 How do I check my SNAT port usage and allocation?

 The used SNAT ports metric tracks how many SNAT ports are being consumed to maintain outbound flows.
-This indicates how many unique flows are established between an internet source and a backend VM or virtual machine scale set that is behind a load balancer and doesn’t have a public IP address.
+This metric indicates how many unique flows are established between an internet source and a backend VM or virtual machine scale set that is behind a load balancer and doesn’t have a public IP address.
 By comparing the number of SNAT ports you’re using with the Allocated SNAT Ports metric, you can determine if your service is experiencing or at risk of SNAT exhaustion and resulting outbound flow failure.

 If your metrics indicate risk of outbound flow failure, reference the article and take steps to mitigate this to ensure service health.